observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 ## TLDR

-We propose implementing a multi-tenant API that allows tenants to create, read, update and delete Prometheus recording rules.
+We propose implementing a multi-tenant API that allows tenants to create, read, update and delete Prometheus recording and alerting rules.

 ## Why

-The single biggest source of frustration from internal Red Hat tenants of Observatorium is the time it takes for changes to their recording rules to appear in our production infrastructure.
+The single biggest source of frustration from internal Red Hat tenants of Observatorium is the time it takes for changes to their recording and/or alerting rules to appear in our production infrastructure.

 ### Pitfalls of the current solution

 #### Implicit deploy cycle dependency

-Currently, the only method of modifying Prometheus recording rules in Observatorium is via the jsonnet definition in our repository.
+Currently, the only method of modifying Prometheus recording and/or alerting rules in Observatorium is via the jsonnet definition in our repository.
 This implicitly ties an update of the rule configuration to a rollout of the service.
 This implicitly ties the deploy-cycle of Prometheus rules to the deploy-cycle of Observatorium itself.
 If a new set of rules needs to be deployed, our team is required to roll-out our production infrastructure.

 As the number of tenants we support and tenants we serve increases, the team responsible for the Observatorium installation is required to roll out production more frequently in order to satisfy tenant requests.
 This becomes an increasing impediment to tenant experience as the size of Observatorium increases.